Student Grant Scheme

 |8 or more||€60,455||€73,727||€118,806|

 The 50% tuition fee is not payable if your fees are covered under the Free Fees Scheme.

-The reckonable income limits may be increased as follows for each additional family member who is pursuing a full-time course of at least one year’s duration:
+The reckonable income limits may be increased for each additional family member who is doing a full-time course of at least one year’s duration:

 If you are an independent applicant, the family member taken into account is your spouse, civil partner or cohabitant.
 If you are dependent on your parents, the family members taken into account are your parent(s) and their other dependent children.